StewartMck/maptools/README.md

 > ## Accepted Input
->- Whitespace is acceptable
+>- Whitespace is acceptable in Latitude and Longitude
->- Negative values for Lat are assumed to be S
+>- Negative values for Latitude are assumed to be S
->- Negative values for Long are assumed to be W
+>- Negative values for Longitude are assumed to be W
 >- Single digits in number format are acceptable
 >- degree, minutes, and seconds signs may be included or ommitted
 >### Degrees Minutes Seconds (DMS)